jsonnet/AoC-2022/README.md

 The python script for the ***xx***-th day should be named ```day```***xx***```.py```.
 For example, the solution for December 1st should be named ```day01.py```.
 Jupyter Notebook will not be acceptable - they need to be converted into python files before submission.

-For some challenges, an input file is appropriate.
-In such case, the input file should be a space or comma delimited file that has the same name with the script file except it has an ```.inp``` extension.
+For each challenges, an input file is provided by AoC.
+The input file should be a text file that has the same name with the script file except it has an ```.txt``` extension.

 We provided 2 empty files in this folder to demonstrate the expected naming convention.